emdash/udlang/README.md

 # uDLang #

-uDLang is a type-safe, pure-functional alternative to `awk`, which processes structured data on the command line over unix pipes.
+uDLang is a type-safe, pure-functional stream processor for structured binary data.

-The core uDLang language is a minimalist, pure language with JS-like syntax.
+It's a bit like `awk`, but modern, type-safe, and pure.

+Syntax is inspired by JS, Flow, and Rust.

+## Example

 ### Hello World